ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 25.06.3-LTS

+* In Studio's playlist viewer, NVDA will no longer appear to do nothing or play error tones when reporting column contents if vertical column navigation is set to values other than "whichever column I am reviewing".
+* Setting vertical column navigation to "Status" column is deprecated and will be removed in a future add-on release.

 ## Version 25.06.2-LTS

 * Columns explorer (Control+NVDA+number row) is now configurable for Creator and Remote VT's playlist editor.
 A new button, "columns explorer for playlist editor" is available from columns explorer add-on settings screen.